|Journal of Integer Sequences|

 The journal is devoted to papers dealing with integer sequences and related topics.
 All submissions should be sent to the editor-in-chief,

 2. If there are accompanying style files or diagrams, please be sure to include them.
-Diagrams should be prepared in .eps format, not pdf, jpg, png, or other formats.
-If there are multiple files, please send them as a tar or zip file.
+If there are multiple files, please send all of them together as a single tar or zip file.
 You can use this BibTeX style file if you are preparing your bibliography in BibTeX.

 3. The subject line of your email message should read "Submission to the Journal of Integer Sequences".
 (Any other header is in danger of being discarded by a spam filter.)
-This is also true for any revision.
+This is also true for any revision, inquiries about your submission, etc.

 5. Authors may want to suggest two or three names of possible referees.
 (Do not suggest members of the editorial board.)